-- Assume you can just import context from someone else
+Assume you can just import content from someone else

 The really sad thing is that all of these known worst practices continue to be replicated across the world.
 Hopefully, more people will listen to Mike, and then we can develop much better ways through which technology can really be used effectively to enhance learning!